openSUSE/orthos2/docs/userguide.rst

   :alt: Orthos2 High-Level Architecture

 Image Overall Architecture shows the overall architecture.
 All data is kept in the database.
 The Orthos Server is the central component of Orthos.
-It has following tasks:
+It has following the tasks:

 - gathering machine data,
 - communicating with the clients,